wultra/powerauth-mtoken-demo/README.md

    * `wultra-mtoken.rest.password` to the password of the Wultra Mobile Token API user
    * optionally, `accesstoken.bytes` to the length of access tokens in bytes before encoding to Base64
    * optionally, `accesstoken.validity` to the validity of access tokens in seconds
+   * optionally, `cors.allowed-origins` to the origins for which cross-origin requests are allowed from a browser
    * optionally, `email.email-verification.subject` to the subject of the sent email verification emails
    * optionally, `email.from.name` to the display name of the sent emails' sender
 9. Run `java -jar target/mtoken-0.0.1-SNAPSHOT.jar`